Slachy-Dot/Apollo_Web/readme.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under GNU GENERAL PUBLIC LICENSE.
 See `LICENSE.md` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>